Nazul-Merino/fraud-detection-binary-classification/README.md

 * `fraud_pipeline_local_dag.py`
 * `fraud_pipeline_cloud_databricks_dag.py`

 These DAGs demonstrate both local and cloud orchestration strategies.
+Screenshots demonstrating the successful implementation and execution of these orchestration workflows are available in the screenshots/ directory.

 ### `docs/`